 Typically our estate planning process is as follows:

 An initial meeting of approximately an hour-and-a-half is necessary to discuss the client's specific situation and customize a plan.
 Many potential considerations are raised and the client determines which should be addressed, which should be explored in greater depth and which can be dismissed or dealt with another day.
 The documents are then prepared and mailed to the client for their review.
 At a second meeting the plan is explained and, if acceptable, executed.
 The documents are then packaged and delivered to the client for safekeeping.
-We prepare documents such as deeds and assignments to transfer assets to the trust ("funding the trust") and assist the client in transferring bank accounts and securities to the trust and modifying beneficiary designations.
+We prepare documents such as deeds and assignments to transfer assets to the trust ("funding the trust") and are available to assist the client in transferring bank accounts and securities to the trust and modifying beneficiary designations, if requested.

 There are numerous issues that go beyond the typical basic estate plan.
-Estate tax reduction strategies, insurance trusts, incentive trusts, special needs trusts, asset protection, generation skipping trusts, special trustees for business, business succession, complex trustee arrangements, are a few matters that fall under Advanced Estate Planning.
+Estate tax reduction strategies, insurance trusts, incentive trusts, special needs trusts, asset protection, generation skipping trusts, special trustees for business, business succession, complex trustee arrangements, and income tax considerations are a few matters that fall under Advanced Estate Planning.
 In our basic estate planning process, these topics may be identified and briefly discussed, however, detailed discussion and design is addressed in subsequent meetings.